VNG-Realisatie/ftv/content/docs/5.architectuur/inventarisatie/verifiable_credentials.md

 - Both verifiable credentials and verifiable presentations can be transmitted rapidly, making them more convenient than their physical counterparts when trying to establish trust at a distance.

 ## Observaties
-- designed for identification, keeping claims in personal digital wallets, and the means to verify those claims.
+- ontworpen voor identificatie, het bewaren van claims in persoonlijke digitale wallets, en de mogelijkheid om die c=laims te verifieren.
-- in EU based on blockchain technology (EBSI).
+- in de EU gebaseerd op blockchain technologie (EBSI).